 Tools For Business Process Reengineering

 BPR proves to be a highly impactful and beneficial tool.
-However, companies should carefully consider certain factors for its success.
+However, companies should carefully consider certain factors for their success.

 The following are the tools for BPR: